2011 NBA All-Star Game

 The 2011 NBA All-Star Game was an exhibition basketball game that was played on February 20, 2011, during the National Basketball Association's (NBA) 2010–11 season.
 It was the 60th edition of the NBA All-Star Game, and was played at Staples Center in Los Angeles, home of the Los Angeles Clippers and the Los Angeles Lakers.
 The Western Conference defeated the Eastern Conference, 148–143.
 Kobe Bryant was named the All-Star Game Most Valuable Player.

 The Clippers and Lakers were both awarded the All-Star Game in an announcement by commissioner David Stern on June 9, 2009.
 This was the second time that the Staples Center had hosted the All-Star Game; the arena had previously hosted the event in 2004.
-This will be the fifth time that Los Angeles had hosted the All-Star Game; before Staples Center opened in 1999, the city had previously hosted the event in 1963, 1972, and 1983.
+This will be the fifth time that Greater Los Angeles had hosted the All-Star Game; before Staples Center opened in 1999, the metropolis had previously hosted the event in 1963, 1972, and 1983.
 Rihanna, Kanye West, and Drake were the halftime performers, while Keri Hilson, Lenny Kravitz and Bruno Mars were the entertainment for pre-show festivities.

 All-Star Game

 Coaches

 Gregg Popovich (left) coached the West and Doc Rivers (right) led the East.

+Staples Center (now Crypto.com Arena) was the host venue of the 2011 NBA All-Star Game.

 The coaches for the All-Star Game are the head coaches of the teams with the best winning percentage in each conference through the games of February 6, two weeks before the All-Star Game.
 However, an NBA rule also prohibits a coach from being selected for consecutive All-Star Games, even if his team again holds the conference's best record.
 Because George Karl and Stan Van Gundy coached in the 2010 All-Star Game, they were not eligible for selection.

 The coach for the Western Conference team was San Antonio Spurs head coach Gregg Popovich.
 This was the second time Popovich was selected to be an All-Star coach, after previous selection in 2005.
 The coach for the Eastern Conference team was Boston Celtics head coach Doc Rivers.
 This was the second time Rivers was selected to be an All-Star coach, after previously being selected in 2008.